VanLaser/analog-controls-for-armored-core-ps2/README.md

 if it has one.

-Duckstation emulator knows that the game only works in digital mode, therefore by default it won't allow switching to analog mode.
+Duckstation emulator knows that the game only works in digital mode, therefore by default it won't allow switching to analog mode from the GUI.
+BUT, you can still switch to analog mode by pressing your controller's analog button.

-To enable analog mode, edit 'Duckstation/resources/gamesdb.json' with a text editor, search for 'SLUS-01323' and modify the "controller" entry value from "DigitalController" to "AnalogController".
+To default to analog mode when the game starts, edit 'Duckstation/resources/gamesdb.json' with a text editor, search for 'SLUS-01323' and modify the "controller" entry value from "DigitalController" to "AnalogController".